1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 END $$
 DELIMITER ;
 ```
-After executing this query, we'll have a new procedure stored under Youtube_Analytics database.
+After executing this query, we'll have a new procedure stored under Youtube_Analytics database named as extract_video_rank.
 ![Alt text](stored_proc.png)

 We can use this procedure anytime we want by using the CALL clause.